zslajchrt/zslajchrt.github.io/_posts/2015-08-27-developing-protean-applications-part6.md

 by object schizophrenia, which results from using delegation instead of inheritance (or extension).

-In this article I will be dealing with modeling the mail service by means of traits.
+In this article I will be dealing with modeling the mail service by means of *static* traits.
-Scala and Groovy are two representatives of a platform adopting the concept of traits.
+The term static suggests here that traits are applied at compile-time and it is not possible to add them to any existing object at run-time.
+The code listings use Scala, since it fully implements static traits.

-####Modelling Protean Service With Traits
+####Modelling Protean Service With Static Traits

 The domain model designed by means of traits is at first sight very similar to that of the non-trait case.